Air Conditioner Repair Checklist

 - Ensure your hands and feet aren’t wet before you touch the panel or breakers.

 - Find the breaker marked “AC” and ensure it’s in the “on” location.
-If it’s overloaded, the switch will be in the middle or “off” spot.
+If it’s overloaded, the switch will be in the "off" position.

 - Firmly transfer the lever back to the “on” spot.
 If it instantly triggers again, leave it alone and contact us at 713-364-9957.
 A breaker that keeps flipping could indicate your house has an electrical issue.